Japanese Chin Grooming Guide: Coat Care, Shedding, Bathing & Daily Routine

 Because Japanese Chin dogs have flat faces, never blow air directly into the face.
 Always keep air away from the nose and eyes.

-Japanese Chin Grooming Care Beyond the Coat: Nails, Ears, Eyes, Teeth, and Skin
+Japanese Chin Grooming: Nails, Ears, Eyes, Teeth and Skin Care

-Grooming is more than brushing and bathing.
+Grooming includes more than brushing and bathing.
 Japanese Chin dogs also need regular care for their nails, ears, eyes, teeth, and skin.
 These small steps help prevent pain, infection, and strong odors.

-Because Japanese Chin are small dogs, problems can grow fast if these areas are ignored.
+Because Japanese Chin are small dogs, issues can develop quickly if these areas are ignored.
 The good news is that most of this care is quick and easy.

 Nail care